 We provide our executive officers certain perquisites and other benefits.
 We provide these benefits as an additional incentive for our executives and to remain competitive in the general marketplace for executive talent.
 The primary perquisite for our executive officers is an allowance for leasing an automobile and reimbursement of related expenses.
-In addition, we maintain broad-based benefits that are provided to all employees, including health insurance, life and disability insurance, accidental death and dismemberment insurance, dental insurance, 401(K) Capital Accumulation Plan/Profit Sharing plan, ESOP and an employee stock purchase plan.
+In addition, our executives are also offered broad-based benefits that are provided to all employees, including health insurance, life and disability insurance, accidental death and dismemberment insurance, Profit Sharing 401(K) Capital Accumulation Plan, and ESOP.